Catalog 2022-2023

 Course Description

 This is the third semester of a three-semester physics course, intended for students majoring in physical sciences and engineering.
-PHYS 004C is composed of topics that, together with PHYS 004A and PHYS 004B constitute all of the topics included in the calculus based physics sequence.
+PHYS 004C is composed of topics that, together with PHYS 004A and PHYS 004B, constitute all of the topics included in the calculus based physics sequence.
 Topics to be studied include wave motion, heat, the first and second laws of thermodynamics, the concept of entropy, the nature and propagation of light, the laws of reflection and refraction for plane and spherical waves, interference, diffraction, and modern physics including wave-particle duality, matter waves, and special relativity.
-Problem solutions using calculus is emphasized.
+Instructors emphasize problem solutions using calculus.

 Units: 5